bitburner-official/bitburner-src/markdown/bitburner.sleeve.settobladeburneraction.md

 boolean

-True if the sleeve started working out, false otherwise.
+True if the sleeve started the given Bladeburner action, false otherwise.

 ## Remarks

 RAM cost: 4 GB

-Return a boolean indicating whether or not the sleeve started working out.
+Return a boolean indicating whether or not the sleeve started a Bladeburner action.